simison/couchspinner/scripts/download/README.md

 ## Notes

+- The script is pretty rough, but functional.
-* This was run on Ubuntu, it hasn't been tested on any other operating system, and due to grep weirdness it might not work on macOS.
-PRs welcome.
+- This was run on Ubuntu, it hasn't been tested on any other operating system, and due to grep weirdness it might not work on MacOS.
+- Please improve it and send me your pull requests!

 ## Friend data

 The CS JSON export only includes your friends CouchSurfing profile URLs.
 That's kinda useless.
 If you want to get more information and save it about them, their usernames, pictures, etc, you can use this process.

-NOTE: As of Jan 2021, this is a super rough and ready script.
-It's copied here only for your convenience in case it makes your life easier.
-But it's not polished in any way.
-Pull Requests to improve this are welcome.
-Support questions may or may not be answered, and whining about this is most definitely not welcome and will not solicit a friendly response.

 Firstly, you need to extract a list of all your friend IDs from the JSON file.